lefilament/odoo_docker/README.md

 It creates a functional Odoo Docker of limited size (< 400 MB), including Odoo 10.0 or 12.0 from [OCA/OCB](https://github.com/oca/ocb), and also a few addons from [OCA](https://github.com/oca).

 In order to reduce as much as possible the size of the Docker, only French translations are kept and .git directories are removed.
+For people needing other languages than English or French, a 12.0_ml image is also provided.

 The following OCA addons are included (in v12.0):
 ```yaml